310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 {% bubble Kanata v2 %}
 *puka, puka…♪*

-ohhh? kaoru! ufufu, what a coincidence~♪
+ohhh? kaoru! ehehe, what a [coincidence]~♪
 {% endbubble %}

 {% bubble Kaoru %}
 Um, no, no!
-What are you doing, Kanata-kun!?
+What're you doing, Kanata-kun!?
 You're inside the water tank, you know!?

 I second-guessed myself about this before, but were you actually a sea creature and not a human all along!?
 {% endbubble %}

 {% bubble Kanata v2 %}
-fufufu, i am human, more or less. i am no longer a sea creature, so that is why i cannot swim.
+fufufu, i am meant to be a [human] being, more or less. i am no longer a [sea creature], so i cannot swim.

-i sacrificed something important to me so as to live on the land… it is just like the little mermaid~ puka, puka~♪
+i sacrificed something [important] to me so as to live on the [land]… it is just like [the little mermaid]\~ puka, puka\~♪
 {% endbubble %}

 {% bubble Kaoru %}